E2B v1.92+ contains some scripts in the \_ISO\docs\utilman folder. These can be used to gain access to an unencrypted Windows system.

 E2B must be on a Removable USB Flash drive (or E2B USB HDD + WinHelper Flash drive).

-Optional - Standard Microsoft Windows 10 Home or Professional Install ISO in \_ISO\WINDOWS\WIN10 folder (not AIO ISO)
+Optional - Standard Microsoft Windows 10 Home or Professional Install ISO in \_ISO\WINDOWS\WIN10 folder (not AIO ISO) - should also work with Win8 ISO and some WinPE ISOs.

 Target Windows OS must have OS files in \Windows folder (Vista/7/8/10).